USDA-ARS-GBRU/MicroMPN_data-files/README.md

      - This folder contains a single file with all of the plots for soil-only microcosms.
 Both MPN and MPN adjusted data were analyzed in R and were plotted in Excel.

-**4. Folder: multiple_comparisons
+**4. Folder**: multiple_comparisons

 - To assess if a community’s suppressive activity was independent of the method (MPN-RFU microplate assay vs spotting on agar) being used, we compared the mean of every community to the mean of the control (rfp-Rs5).

    - 4.1. *Subfolder*: R_analysis